 Should We Hide our Christian Distinctions as a Nation?
 Should we try to reach our goals for relations with other nations by transforming ourselves into looking the way we think global citizens should look?
 By looking like everyone else?
 Should we de-emphasize our Christian roots and try to appear to be a religiously neutral nation?
 What does that look like?
 To me it appears very much like a religiously atheist nation, whose innocuous morals (one of the attractions of atheism) are rooted in evolutionary paganism.

 Should we allow only the pagan origins view, the history of origins envisioned by Darwin, to be taught on campus, while the Mosaic history, which not only explains why the fossil record fails Darwin, but also why the biological law of biogenesis is true, and even more prominently, why the law of entropy exists, is prohibited?
-I’m not saying students would be coerced into praying to Yahweh.
-I’m saying the history of a man called Moses, who happened to be a theist just like Darwin happened to be atheist, has greater explanatory power than Darwin.
+I’m not saying students should be coerced into praying to Yahweh.
+I’m saying the origins history of a man called Moses, who happened to be a theist just like Darwin happened to be atheist, has greater explanatory power than Darwin.

 Darwin wrote his history in the 19th century AD and knew nothing about entropy, but Moses wrote his in 18th century BC and presupposed it with the story of the fall.
 Why should we be embarrassed of the fact that a Jewish historian got it right four thousand years ago?